gsrohde/testBML/docs/README.md

 directory, and modifications to the `#include` directives and table in `src/module_library/module_library.cpp`.

-You may also want to update `README.md`, `NEWS.md`, and `DESCRIPTION` to include information about your new module library and its authors.
+You may also want to update `README.md`, `NEWS.md`, `DESCRIPTION`, and `man/module_library.Rd` to include information about your new module library and its authors.
 If you wish to use a different license for distributing your package, you will need to modify the `DESCRIPTION` and `README.md` files, and replace `LICENSE.md` as appropriate.
 (Please keep in mind that any works derived from `skelBML` must be licensed in accordance with the terms of its license.)

 Another optional step is to implement one or more GitHub workflows/actions/pages using the following functions from the `usethis` R package: